Kuberwastaken/MiniLMs/README.md

 ## 📦 Components

 ### [SYNEVA](./SYNEVA/README.md)
 The first practical implementation in the MiniLMs series.
-SYNEVA demonstrates the evolution from basic pattern matching to a minimal transformer architecture, with a focus on size optimization and architectural improvements.
+SYNEVA demonstrates the evolution from basic pattern matching to a markov chain with a focus on size optimization and architectural improvements, with a 3kB constraint so as to fit in a minimal QR-code sized footprint.

 ### [STUDY-RESOURCES](./STUDY-RESOURCES/README.md)
 A curated collection of learning materials, reference implementations, and research papers used throughout the project.
 Includes detailed notes and practical examples.